digitallyinduced/ihp/Guide/deployment.markdown

 ### DB Migrations

-Currently, IHP has no standard way of doing migrations.
-Therefore currently you need to manually migrate your IHP Cloud database after deploying.
+[Database Migrations](database-migrations.html) are automatically executed during the deployment on IHP Cloud.

-Open the project in IHP Cloud, click `Settings`, then click `Database`.
+If you need to make manual changes to your database schema, you can of course also do this: Open the project in IHP Cloud, click `Settings`, then click `Database`.
 There you can find the database credentials for the Postgres DB that is running for your application.
 Connect to your database and manually apply the migrations.

 ### Changing the domain